 One of the best ways to enjoy the ritual of the spritz at aperitivo hour is on a beautiful patio - one of those open-air urban oases of which Los Angeles has so many spectacular options.

-The following are some of the best spots around town to relax, shake off the June gloom when the sun peeks out in the afternoon, and enjoy what authors Talia Baiocchi and Leslie Pariseau in their book Spritz: Italy’s Most Iconic Aperitivo Cocktail call "La dolce vita if only for an hour."
+The following are some of the best spots around town to relax and enjoy what authors Talia Baiocchi and Leslie Pariseau in their book Spritz: Italy’s Most Iconic Aperitivo Cocktail call "La dolce vita if only for an hour."

 Alta Adams in West Adams (5359 W Adams Blvd, Los Angeles 90016) has made waves in the local food scene with chef Keith Corbin’s innovative takes on southern and California cooking in a community-centric, world-class environment.
 Of course, nothing brings neighbors together like a fantastic backyard and some excellent, sparkling drinks.
 The Through the Grapevine, while not strictly having an aperitivo base, hits all the right notes of being effervescent and herbaceous, with vodka, concord grape, tarragon, and tonic.